pranavmanoj1/RESUME_GENERATOR/README.md

 ### Introduction

 I recently worked on an exciting project that integrates a web application with Google Docs.
 This project allows users to fill out a form on a website, and then automatically updates a Google Doc with the information provided.
-Here's a simple explanation of what I did and how it works.

 ### Key Features